matthias-prangl/hsro-inf-kp.github.io/README.md

 Moving the ownership of values to other variables is much cheaper than doing a deep copy of the values.
 It is also very clear to the program when it can clear the associated memory of a variable.
-To truly copy a value you have to explicitly copy them.
+To truly copy a value you have to explicitly call clone on them.
 In the example above the compiler error could be solved by calling `a.clone()` instead of a simple assignment.

 ### Moving on: moves in functions